 RAF Netheravon, Wiltshire

-HP shed now removed.
+HP shed now completely removed.

 RAF Netheravon, Wiltshire